fagnerpereira/fagner-resume/README.md

 - 🔥 **Currently working with:** Ruby on Rails, Hotwire, Stimulus, Turbo
 - 🎯 **Love building:** Real-time, reactive applications without heavy JavaScript frameworks
-- 🌱 **Always learning:** Currently exploring advanced Hotwire patterns, Elixir, AWS, Azure
+- 🌱 **Always learning:** Currently exploring advanced Hotwire patterns, AWS, Azure (currently preparing for certification)
-- ⚡ **Previously worked with:** React, VueJS, AWS, Elixir
+- ⚡ **Previously worked with:** With stacks considered new for me: React, VueJS, Elixir.
+The learning curve was easier then I expected.
+- At this moment studying: AWS, Azure, Docker, Kubernetes, because my last job I worked with a Product that provide services like historical data expensives, offering optimizations as main feature.
+So I got interested in learning more about DevOps and Cloud.

 ## 💻 Tech Stack